Saiyanav/Saiyanav/README.md

 • SWE Intern **@HCLTech**

-Interested in the convergence of computer science and finance with a deep curiosity in AI, ML, and their future applications.
+Interested in the convergence of CS and finance with a deep curiosity in AI, ML, and their future applications.

 ***Push.*** ***Beyond.*** ***Mediocrity.***